James McQuiggan

 Actions

-His extensive background includes senior cybersecurity roles at Siemens Energy and Wind Divisions, with expertise spanning cybersecurity standards, incident response, and industrial control system security.
-McQuiggan also serves as part-time faculty at Full Sail University, teaching Cyber Threat Intelligence.
+His extensive background includes senior cybersecurity roles at Siemens (Energy and Wind Divisions), where he developed expertise in industry standards, incident response, and industrial control system (ICS) security.
+In addition to his corporate work, James serves as part-time faculty at Full Sail University, teaching Cyber Threat Intelligence.

-A dedicated community leader, McQuiggan volunteers with ISC2 as Co-chair of the North American Region Advisory Council and Chair of the Southeast Chapter Regional Management Committee, following eight years as President of the ISC2 Central Florida Chapter.
+A dedicated community leader, he currently volunteers with ISC2 as Co-chair of the North American Region Advisory Council and Chair of the Southeast Chapter Regional Management Committee, following an eight-year tenure as President of the ISC2 Central Florida Chapter.

 Badges